manijangde/manijangde.github.io/README.md

 ## Welcome!!

+This is the place where i publish anything and everything about my datascince work!
-I am so excited to share my datascience project with you all.
+And i am happy to share with all..

+Keep visiting for more interesting projects in the future..

 ### My Projects